 Sexual assault occurs when a person performs or compels another person to perform any sexual act or to have any form of sexual contact without consent.
 Rape is a specific kind of sexual assault that involves any vaginal, oral, anal, or urethral penetration with any body part or object without consent.
 Consent requires mutually understandable and communicated words and/or actions demonstrating agreement to participate in the proposed sexual act.
 Failure to object does not constitute consent.
 Consent does not exist where it is not expressly given.
 Consent cannot be given by a person with a mental impairment (ex. from alcohol or drug use), or when the victim is physically helpless (ex. when asleep or incapacitated).
 Consent can also not be given where there are threats or intimidation.
 Attempted sexual assault or rape occurs when a person intends to commit the offense and engages in conduct that could lead to it.

 The College can refer victims of sexual offenses to counseling support and police assistance, if desired.
 Care and consideration of the victim’s wishes will be taken into account throughout the intervention process.
-Individuals who feel that they are victims of any sexual offense are urged to file a complaint with the Fairfield Police Department (453-9321) or Augusta Police Department (626-2370), the Director of Safety & Security (453-5811) or the Dean of Students (453-5019).
+Individuals who feel that they are victims of any sexual offense are urged to file a complaint with the Fairfield Police Department (453-9321), Augusta Police Department (626-2370), or Rockland Police Department (594-0316), the Director of Safety & Security (453-5811) or the Dean of Students (453-5019).
 Reports made to the Director of Safety & Security or the KVCC Security Officer are shared with the Dean of Students for disciplinary review and/or action.